CERC-Genomic-Medicine/WEGS_pipelines/WES+WGS/README.md

     To make sure that sample names are consistent across the read groups and also between the wes and wgs bam files.

-2. `MergeAndMarkDuplicates`:
+2. `MergeBams`:

-    Merge the wes and wgs bam files and mark duplicates.
+    Merge the wes and wgs bam files.

 3. `GenerateCramFromBam`: